 The mucous membrane is the membrane that lines the body cavity and the canals, mainly the respiratory, digestive, and urogenital tract.
-It lines many tracts and structures of the human body, like mouth, nose, eyelids, trachea, and lungs, stomach, intestine, and the ureters, urethra, and the urinary bladder are the location of mucous membrane.
+It lines many tracts and structures of the human body, like the mouth, nose, eyelids, trachea, and lungs, stomach, intestine, and the ureters, urethra, and the urinary bladder are the location of the mucous membrane.

 Mucous membrane meaning- It is an epithelial tissue that secretes mucus, and lines many body cavities and tubular organs including the gut and respiratory passages.